BA (Hons) in Social Care

 Programme Learning Outcomes

-Programme Learning Outcomes for BA (Hons) Social Care (Apprenticeship) (NFQ Level 8, Major Award)
+Programme Learning Outcomes for BA (Hons) in Social Care (Apprenticeship) (NFQ Level 8, Major Award)

 On successful completion of this programme, students should be able to: